Shape changes the shape of each point to represent that point’s value or category for the assigned feature.

 - Point Cloud – shapeless objects for each data point

-- When using Point Cloud, the user no longer has the ability to map features to Size or Shape but these dimensions are not visible on the plot
+- When using Point Cloud, the user has the ability to map features to Size or Shape but these dimensions are not visible on the plot

-- Point Cloud has the least performance cost, and can be used to reduce machine load when visualizing very large datasets (millions of data points)
+- Point Cloud has the lowest performance cost, and can be used to reduce machine load when visualizing very large datasets (millions of data points)

 - It can help show Color trends more clearly when there are many data points very close to each other on the plot